 Take, for instance, cruciferous veggies.
 They are also very rich in nutrients and can thus benefit one’s health in many ways.

-But they have also been connected to the risk reduction of other diseases such as Alzheimer’s, diabetes, cardiovascular disease.
+They have been connected to the risk reduction of diseases such as Alzheimer’s, diabetes, and cardiovascular disease.
+(7)

 But also, neurodegeneration and a decline in proper functioning due to old age.